ouhammmourachid/bumpversion-action/README.md

 - `old_version`: The old version before the bump version.

 ## Usage
-create a `bumpver.toml` file in your project dir similar the one used in `bumpver` library like this one .
+create a `bumpver.toml` or `.bumpver.toml` file in your project dir similar the one used in `bumpver` library like this one .

 ```toml
 [bumpver]
 current_version = "0.1.0"